-IT employs approximately 20 student workers in the summer and 30 during the academic year to staff the Helpdesk, assist with computer installation and maintenance, update official St. Olaf webpages, monitor the classroom computers, and help with workshops and faculty projects.
+IT employs approximately 20 student workers in the summer and over 50 during the academic year to staff the Helpdesk, assist with computer installation and maintenance, update official St. Olaf webpages, monitor the classroom computers, and help with workshops and faculty projects.

 IT Student Employment Applications, Authorizations, and Time Cards:

 If hired for a position, you will receive a student work authorization notice via e-mail.
-Read the student user guide for more information.
+Read the student user handbook for more information.

 - Time Entry System (TES)

 Students are paid monthly during the academic year and biweekly during the summer.
 Keep track of your hours via the online Time Entry System .
 Be sure to “sign” your time card electronically at the end of the pay period.

 The classroom assistants work with the Presentation Technology Manager to monitor and update the computers, projectors, and other equipment in the classrooms and meeting rooms.

 The primary duties for the Digital Scholarship Intern (DSI) will be to support faculty, staff and students in integrating technology into research, curriculum and other projects.
 Work may include developing online course modules, publishing eTexts, creating digital maps and data visualizations, analyzing texts with digital tools, creating digital collections and archives, presenting online exhibits, developing multimedia projects and documentation, 3D scanning and production, and more.
 DSI’s will also assist in the responsibility for maintaining the celebrated Digital Scholarship Center at St. Olaf (DiSCO).